Arctic Research Plan 2022-2026: Implementation

 Implementation Approach

-The Collaborations website is a critical component of and serves as a hub for coordinating Federal government program managers and scientists, the non-Federal research community, and other collaborators to accelerate the pace of Arctic research and achieve priority area goals.
-The Collaborations website is used to help implement the Biennial Implementation Plan.
-Progress on implementing the plan will be tracked through an online tool on the website where those participating in implementation can post achievements towards the goals outlined in this plan and the objectives and deliverables described in the Biennial Implementation Plans.
+The Collaborations website is a critical component of and serves as a hub for building connections and facilitating research among Federal government program managers and scientists, the non-Federal research community, Arctic communities, and other collaborators to accelerate the pace of Arctic research and achieve priority area goals.
+Collaborations is used to facilitate implementation of the Arctic Research Plan and its implementation plans.
+It supports the work of the collaboration teams and communities of practice, and provides a tool to track progress toward the plan deliverables.

 Stewardship